 Lilac Şerbet (Leylak Şerbeti)

-Lilac trees, known for their fragrant blossoms in Istanbul’s parks and gardens, inspired the delicate and aromatic lilac şerbet.
-It was valued not just for its unique taste but also for its medicinal properties, such as relieving cramps and reducing stomach bloating.
-It also formed part of daily routines as a supportive remedy for mental well-being.
+Lilac trees, famous for their fragrant blossoms in Istanbul’s parks and gardens, inspired this delicate and aromatic refreshment.
+It was valued not just for its unique floral taste but also for its medicinal properties, such as soothing the stomach.
+Historically, it also served as a supportive remedy for mental well-being in daily Ottoman life.

 DIY: Simple Rose Şerbet Recipe